About the University

 Manhattan College provides a basic student accident insurance plan for all full-time undergraduate students.
 A sickness insurance plan is available for an additional cost.

-Living on-campus: On-campus housing is available on first-come first-served basis for undergraduate students.
-If you are interested in living on-campus, please contact Housing.
+Living on-campus: On-campus housing is is mandatory for undergraduate exchange students.
+To know more about on-campus living, please contact Housing.

 Cost: $7,800* per semester